Abirami29/databricks-lakebase-support-dashboard/README.md

 # 🛠️ SyncMetrics Support Dashboard

+## Project Overview

+**SyncMetrics** is a comprehensive health metrics synchronization platform designed to aggregate and manage all health-related data in one unified system.
+This Support Dashboard serves as the **operational backbone** for managing user support and system health inquiries.

+### Part of SyncMetrics Ecosystem

+This application is part of a larger **SyncMetrics Data Platform** that will eventually sync and integrate:

+- 🏃 **Fitness Wearables Data** - Apple Watch, Fitbit, Garmin, Oura Ring metrics
+- 📊 **Gym Schedules & Workout Details** - Exercise logs, performance tracking, workout history
+- 🍎 **Diet Information** - Nutrition tracking, meal plans, calorie counts
+- ❤️ **Health Metrics** - Heart rate, sleep patterns, steps, calories burned
+- 📈 **Analytics & Trends** - Personalized health insights and goal tracking
+- 💬 **Support & Collaboration** - This dashboard for managing user inquiries and support tickets

+### Current Release

-A modern, feature-rich internal support ticketing system built with Streamlit and Databricks Lakebase (Postgres).
-This application provides a beautiful, intuitive interface for managing customer support tickets with real-time collaboration.
+This release focuses on the **Support Ticketing System** - a modern, feature-rich internal support dashboard built with Streamlit and Databricks Lakebase (Postgres).
+It provides a beautiful, intuitive interface for managing customer support tickets with real-time collaboration and serves as a foundation for the SyncMetrics ecosystem.

 ![Dashboard Overview](https://img.shields.io/badge/Status-Production_Ready-success)
 ![Platform](https://img.shields.io/badge/Platform-Databricks_Apps-blue)